Shot Of A Lifetime: 3 Bull Moose Pose For Photographer In Northern Minnesota

-MINNEAPOLIS (WCCO) — Northern Minnesota resident Katie Mumm is celebrating her close encounter with three bull moose.
+MINNEAPOLIS (WCCO) — Northern Minnesota resident Katie Mumm is celebrating her close encounter with three bull moose on the Gunflint Trail.

 “When I moved here I remember the day … I saw a cow moose with two yearlings, and then I was hooked, and I couldn’t stop looking for them,” Mumm said.